trackmania-rl/tmrl/readme/tuto_library.md

 Furthermore, the `get_transition()` method outputs a full RL transition, which includes the previous observation.
 Thus, we must subtract 1 to get the number of full transitions that we can actually output.

 Alright, let us finally implement `get_transition()`, where we have chosen sample decompression would happen.
-This method outputs full transitions as if they were directly output by the Gym environment (that is before observation preprocessing or anything else happens):
+This method outputs full transitions as if they were output by the Gym environment (after observation preprocessing if used):

 ```python
     def get_transition(self, item):